Reed College Catalog

 Those individuals with an undergraduate degree who wish to sample a graduate course one time only may initiate a special student application to take one MALS course.
 Credit for the course may be applied to the MALS degree requirements if the student enters the degree-seeking program within five years of taking the course.

 Graduate courses are open only to students who have been admitted to the MALS program.
 They are not open to general auditors or to undergraduate Reed students.
 Students currently enrolled in the MALS program are eligible to audit undergraduate courses and should follow the guidelines outlined in the section on auditors in the admission section of this catalog (under “Special Admission Groups”).

-The Committee on Graduate Studies will consider applications from Reed MALS graduates who wish to audit a specific graduate course.
-Graduates must submit an audit application to the committee no later than 30 days before the start of the desired term.
-The committee will consider the auditor’s statement of interest, instructor approval, and space availability in granting admission to the course.
-MALS graduates may audit no more than one course per year.
+MALS graduates may apply to audit one MALS course per academic year.
+Graduates should submit an audit application to the MALS director no later than 30 days before the start of the desired semester.
+The director will consider the auditor’s statement of interest, instructor approval, and space availability in granting admission to the course.

 Costs and Financial Assistance